klattmose/CookieClickerModManager/README.md

 1. View CCMM's current configuration (in JSON format)
 2. Any changes you make in the text box will not take effect until you click "Save changes"
 3. Back up your configuration to a file for safekeeping
-4. As a just-in-case, you can restore CCMM to its default settings
+4. As a just-in-case, you can restore CCMM to its default settings (will not take effect until "Save changes" is clicked)

 ### Add/Edit Mod Menu